Ask anyone who has made resin crafts. Drips of cured resin adhere pretty easily to carpets, hair, and your favorite shoes.

 Not really on the third one.
 But resin is a fun adult night craft project to do with your besties.

 Mold release.
-We use mold release to keep resin from sticking to molds.
-Plus, it is great for prolonging the life of molds.
-It lets you demold resin jewelry and crafts without having to distort and pull at the mold as much, which can cause warping and microtears that impact future castings.
+You want to use mold release to keep epoxy resin from sticking to molds.
+Plus, it is excellent for prolonging the life of molds.
+It lets you demold resin jewelry and crafts without distorting and pulling at the mold.
+This causes warping and microtears that impact future castings.

 Polyethylene plastics.
 Disposable plastic sheets for painting and sandwich bags both contain polyethylene.
-Resin will not stick to these which makes them a great protector for your resin art and crafting area.
-On the other hand, they are rather inexpensive and can be thrown away if you don’t want to clean them up after completing your resin project.
+Epoxy resin will not stick to these, making them a great protector for your resin art and crafting area.
+They are also inexpensive.
+You can throw them away if you don’t want to clean them up after making your epoxy art.

 Silicone.
 So, this is a little bit of a trick answer because silicone is a resin itself.
-But the good news is that other resins will not stick to it, which is allows it to be a good molding material.
-The exception to this is if you pour more silicone.
-If you don’t use a rubber to rubber mold release, the silicone will stick to itself creating a large block of silicone.
+But the good news is that other resins will not stick to it, which makes it perfect for resin molds.
+The exception to this is if you pour more silicone into the silicone mold.
+If you don’t use rubber to rubber mold release, the silicone will stick to itself, creating a large block of silicone.
+Whoops.

-Painter’s tape of packing tape – either clear or brown masking tape.
-This is incredibly useful if you want to create open-backed bezel pendants with resin.
-Once the resin is cured, peel the tape away!
-You can see why the tape is important in this article: how to make open-backed resin pendants.
+Painter’s tape or packing tape This resin hack is useful to create open-backed bezel pendants with resin.
+Once the resin cures, peel the tape away.

-Pro tip: Use painters’ tape to mask off a surface.
-If the resin spills onto the tape, let it partially cure, then peel away the tape creating a sharp edge.
-You can see the technique in this article on how to make a resin cheese board.
+💡 Pro tip: Use painters’ tape to mask off a surface.
+If the resin spills onto the tape, let it partially cure.
+Then peel away the tape.
+You can see the technique in this article on resin cheese board.

-Wax paper, parchment paper or freezer paper.
-When taped to a surface leaving the waxy side up, the resin will cure, but can peel away from the surface.
-Here’s a great leftover resin project:
+Wax paper, parchment paper, or freezer paper.
+When taped to a surface, leaving the waxy side up, the resin will cure but peel away from the surface.

 Have you found other surfaces resin won’t stick to?